 With the exception of two of the Disciplines, the provisional calendar for the coming domestic season has been set.

-The schedule of National Level Competitions is as follows:
+The schedule of National Level Competitions can be found here

 - Ocean Racing already has a proposal before the PA Board, which is currently pending due to uncertainty around other dates for key Ocean Racing competitions around the country.